the-clothing-loop/website/server/docs/email_diagrams.md

    C --> D[Person logs in for the first time]
    D --> E[Email is sent to the loop host]

-   C -- Mean while --> C2[Loop host does not receive an email] C2 --> D
+   C -- Meanwhile --> C2[Loop host does not receive an email] C2 --> D

    E --> End(End)